ClementNerma/Rave/docs/master.md

 println!(small); // Prints: '2'
 ```

+Note that typecasting overloads use a normally forbidden syntax: polymorphism by return type.
+Even though these overloads do not take any template nor argument, we can declare several of them in the same class, just changing their return type.
+It's an exception.

 #### Automatic typecast

 These overloads can be triggered automatically thanks to the `#auto` directive.
 To take again our example, this means that any `A` value would automatically be converted to `B` where a `B` value is expected, without using the `as` keyword: